LLNL/axom/src/axom/multimat/docs/sphinx/multimat_field_concepts.rst

 Fields are data that are defined over a mesh, typically with one or more values per cell.
 Fields can be scalar, indicating 1-component per cell - or they can contain multiple components as with vector data (2+ components per cell).
-This section talks about important MultiMat field concepts that determine where fields live on the mesh and how their data are organized in memory.
+This section discusses important MultiMat field concepts that determine where fields live on the mesh and how their data are organized in memory.

 #######################
 Field Mapping
 #######################

-MultiMat is associates materials with cells in a mesh, possibly subdividing cells.
+MultiMat associates materials with cells in a mesh, possibly subdividing cells.
 MultiMat includes the concept of field *mapping*, which is where on the mesh the field data live.
 Fields can be defined over the cells, which is how most simulations think about cell-centered fields.
 With MultiMat, fields can also be defined over